Department: Education Programs

 The work environment characteristics described here are representative of those that must be met by an employee while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This position requires the employee to work in close contact with their teammates and children.
 The office space is small and the employee must have the ability to stay focused while others are working in close proximity.
 The noise level in the work environment is usually moderate, but varies seasonally due to programs and staffing on campus.
 While performing the duties of this job, the employee often works outside and drives vehicles in various weather conditions.

-Starting at $12/hour.
+Starting at $480/week.
 Additional compensation is offered to candidates with higher level medical certifications (WFR, W-EMT), master’s degree or teaching certification, and Spanish speaking ability.
-Housing and meals are available at a rate of $50/month.
+Benefits including medical, dental, vision, disability insurance, group term life insurance, and paid time off are available.
+Housing and meals are available at a rate of $300/month for first year Instructors.

 7 positions available.